 The encoding of the header follows the ABNF as defined in IETF RFC 7230 [12].

-3gpp-Sbi-Selection-Info = "3gpp-Sbi-Selection-Info" ":" 1#( [ OWS "reselection=" reselectionvalue ] [ 1*( ";" OWS selection-criteria ) ] )
+Sbi-Selection-Info-Header = "3gpp-Sbi-Selection-Info:" 1#( [ OWS "reselection=" reselectionvalue ] [ 1*( ";" OWS selection-criteria ) ] )

 reselectionvalue = "true" / "false"

-selection-criteria = selection-criteria "=" token
+selection-criteria = selection-action "=" token

-selection-criteria = "not-select-nfservinst" / "not-select-nfserviceset" / "not-select-nfinst" / "not-select-nfset"
+selection-action = "not-select-nfservinst" / "not-select-nfserviceset" / "not-select-nfinst" / "not-select-nfset"

 - reselection: it is a boolean and set to "false" by default.
 When it is set to "true", it indicates that the SCP shall perform a reselection, i.e., the SCP shall not forward the request message towards the target as indicated in the target uri or in the 3gpp-Sbi-Target-ApiRoot.
 When this parameter occurs multiple times in the comma-delimited list, all parameters shall have the same value.